chezou/tabula-py/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] Paste the output of `java -version` command on your terminal: ?
 - [ ] Does `java -h` command work well?; Ensure your java command is included in `PATH`
 - [ ] Write your OS and it's version: ?

-Providing PDF would be really helpful to resolve the issue.

-- [ ] (Optional, but really helpful) Your PDF URL: ?

 # What did you do when you faced the problem?